tytydraco/yessleep/out/Im_about_to_burn_my_aunts_house_to_the_ground_Because_Im_too_lucky.md

 “*I* killed your Mom!”
 I shrieked, I was losing every ounce of patience I had left.

 Jonas shook his head, lips pursed.
+"Nope.
+Her escape killed mom."

 “There has to be a balance,” Jessie said softly.